jdrhyne/nutrient-dws-typescript-client/LLM_DOC.md

 ## NutrientClient

-The main client for interacting with the Nutrient DWS API.
+The main client for interacting with the Nutrient DWS Processor API.

 ### Constructor